People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 In some people, coronary artery bypass grafting Coronary Artery Bypass Grafting Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
 The heart muscle needs a constant supply of oxygen-rich blood.
 The coronary... read more (CABG) is done during an acute coronary syndrome instead of using PCI or a thrombolytic drug.
 For example, CABG may be used for people who cannot be given a thrombolytic drug (for example, because they have a bleeding disorder or have had a recent stroke or recent major surgery).
 CABG may also be used for people who cannot undergo PCI because of the severity of their arterial disease (for example, because there are many areas of blockage or heart function is poor, especially if the person also has diabetes).

 Because physical exertion, emotional distress, and excitement stress the heart and make it work harder, a person who has just had a heart attack should stay in bed for a short while and stay in a quiet room for a few days.
 Visitors are usually limited to family members and close friends.
 Watching television may be permitted if the programs do not cause stress.

 Smoking, a major risk factor for coronary artery disease, is prohibited in hospitals.
-Moreover, an acute coronary syndrome is a compelling reason to stop smoking Smoking Cessation While often very challenging, quitting smoking is one of the most important things smokers can do for their health.
-Quitting smoking brings immediate health benefits that increase over time... read more .
+Moreover, an acute coronary syndrome is a compelling reason to stop smoking Smoking Cessation Most people who smoke want to quit and have tried doing so with limited success.
+Effective tools to help quit smoking include counseling, nicotine replacement products, and medications.
+While... read more .